Do’s & Don’ts

 You’ve Been Diagnosed with Skin Cancer.
 Here's What to Do Next.

 DO carry a current medication list to all appointments to share with your doctors and pharmacist.
-Make sure each doctor is provided with an updated copy.
+Make sure each doctor receives an updated copy.
 Inform your pharmacist about any immunotherapy that an external pharmacy is providing to you through your insurance company.

 DON’T hesitate to speak up if you are unclear or have questions for your doctor or any other health care team member.